MidCoard/MinecraftNativesDownloader/README.md

 It runs on the same modpack with 165 mods, and arm64 version running fps is three times as much as x86_64 version.

+The comparison of the performance of Minecraft on Apple Silicon with and without native libraries is not official.
+It is just a test result of my own.

 # Supported Platform

 |        | Windows | Linux | Macos  |